islomar/poc-docker/README.md

  * `docker attach <ContainerId>` >> to attach to a detached running container
  * `docker exec [OPTIONS] CONTAINER COMMAND [ARG...]`: Run a command in a running container.
  * `docker pause <containerName>`

+* **Container's files**
+ * Let’ss ssh into the VM and see where the images/containers are stored:
+`docker-machine ssh default`
+* Now:
+`
+sudo su -
+cd /var/lib/docker
+find ./aufs/mnt -name <first few letters of container id>* `
+ * This is the location where your container lives.
+If you inspect that folder, you’ll see the running container’s files right there.
+ * Each directory in that location is a layer in the image.
+If you matched docker images -a you should see all of those layers in the /var/lib/docker/aufs/mnt.

  **Build and upload an image**
  * `docker build -t docker-whale .` >>> create an image called “docker-whale" from the Dockerfile; `-t`is the tag for the image.